wangzheng422/cluster-kube-apiserver-operator/wzh.doc/certificate_rotation_controller.md

 ## Resync Mechanism

-The controller also has a resync mechanism that adds items to the queue periodically:
+The controller also has a resync mechanism that adds items to the queue periodically in `vendor/github.com/openshift/library-go/pkg/controller/factory/base_controller.go`:

 ```go
 if c.resyncEvery > 0 {